 In order to be a part of the UK’s large temporary workforce, you will need access to a banking account to receive your wages.

 Our accounts are a hassle-free alternative to a traditional bank account from a traditional bank.
-We offer a contactless Mastercard® debit card, online banking and a mobile banking app.
+We offer a contactless Mastercard® debit card, online account and a mobile app.
 We offer similar features to a bank account – minus lines of credit.
-With a Suits Me account you’ll be able to manage your money on the go 24/7, send money abroad via a partner in the Suits Me app, set up regular payments using direct debits or standing orders.
+With a Suits Me® account you’ll be able to manage your money on the go 24/7, send money abroad via a partner in the Suits Me® app, set up regular payments using direct debits or standing orders.